 10 Tips for Caregivers

 Caregivers to someone with cancer spend an average of 8 hours per day providing care to their loved one.
-The demands of caregiving depend on several different variables—stage of disease, types of symptoms experienced, functional ability, treatment side effects, and more.
+The demands of caregiving depend on several different things — stage of disease, types of symptoms experienced, treatment side effects, and more.
 A caregiver’s response to the cancer diagnosis, treatment, and journey itself can be just as important as how the patient responds.
-This makes the need for physical, social, and emotional support for caregivers extremely important.
+This makes the need for physical, social, and emotional support for caregivers essential.

-The Cancer Support Community's Helpline is here to help you by offering free support and coaching.
-Our trained professionals can be reached toll-free at 1-888-793-9355 or via live web chat Monday-Friday from 9 a.m.-9 p.m.
+The Cancer Support Community's Helpline is here to help by offering free navigation for cancer patients or their loved ones.
+Our navigators can be reached toll-free at 888-793-9355 or online via our live chat service Monday-Friday from 9 a.m.-9 p.m.
 ET, and Saturday-Sunday from 9 a.m.-5 p.m.
 ET.

 Patients and caregivers alike report feeling a loss of control after a cancer diagnosis.
-Many caregivers are asked for advice about medical decisions or managing family finances and/or need to take on new day-to-day chores.
+Many caregivers are asked for advice about medical decisions or managing family finances.
+Some caregivers also need to take on new day-to-day chores.
 It is likely that your tasks as a caregiver will create new routines—after all, you’re taking on a new role in your loved one’s life as well as your own.

 It’s common for many caregivers to feel a loss of personal time over the course of their loved one’s illness.
 Keep in mind that while you are taking on new and additional responsibilities, you are still allowed a life of your own.
 Many seasoned caregivers advise that you continue to be involved with your circle of friends and family.